 S Corp vs. LLC: Which Is Better for Your Business?

-When you start a company, there are a number of business structures to choose from.
+When you start a company, there are several business structures.
 Two popular types of business structures are an S corporation and LLC.
-If you’re thinking about choosing one of these structures, find out the key differences between S Corp vs. LLC and learn which one is best for you.
+Are you choosing between these structures?
+Find out the key differences between S Corp vs. LLC and learn which is best for you.

-Many business owners wind up deciding between starting an S Corp or LLC.
+Many business owners decide between starting an S Corp or LLC.
 According to the National Association of Small Business, 35% of small businesses are LLCs, and 33% are S corporations.
 That’s a pretty tight race.

 So, what’s the difference between LLC and S Corp?
 What are their advantages and disadvantages?
 Get the answers to these questions and more by checking out our S corporation vs. LLC Q&A below.